Stress and Hashimoto’s

 Make Peace of Mind as Your Number One Priority, and Organize Your Entire Life Around It.

 It’s not enough that you have an autoimmune disease and that every day can be different and some days much more challenging than others.
-No, of course not, now you must go out and face the day and the ongoing stress that inevitably comes along for the ride.
+No, of course not; now you must go out and face the day and the ongoing stress that inevitably comes along for the ride.

-There are two types of stress, physiological stress (the stress placed on your body when not all of your systems are working properly) and every day stress (mental and emotional stress) caused by things like, a really long commute to and from work, managing your home and finances and getting dinner on the table before the kids start their homework.
+There are two types of stress: physiological stress (the stress placed on your body when not all of your systems are working properly) and everyday stress (mental and emotional stress) caused by things like a really long commute to and from work, managing your home and finances and getting dinner on the table before the kids start their homework.

-Symptoms of stress, including anxiety, worry, low energy, headaches, stomach issues, insomnia and a loss of sexual desire can come on from fear and uncertainty; change and disruption and your perception and attitude about the constant flux of life.
+Symptoms of stress, including anxiety, worry, low energy, headaches, stomach issues, insomnia, and a loss of sexual desire, can come on from fear and uncertainty, change and disruption, and your perception and attitude about the constant flux of life.

 Symptoms of adrenal stress on your body can include: